Homepage > Journal > What is flat design?

 For example, a realistic, three-dimensional bin icon immediately suggests function, role, meaning, and use.
 It makes UX design much simpler.

-Over time, users of digital products have become more familiar, experienced, and "educated" in terms of functionalities and ways of operating of various interface elements.
+Over time, users of digital products have become more familiar, experienced, and "educated" in terms of functionalities and ways of operation of various interface elements.

 And, increasingly less, needed a three-dimensional bin icon to understand how it works.